 All of Wright State’s graduate departments have a limited number of graduate assistantship positions available each year.
-As a graduate assistant, you must devote a minimum of 20 hours a week to assistantship responsibilities and maintain full-time graduate status.
+As a graduate assistant, you must devote a minimum number of hours a week (not to exceed 28) to assistantship responsibilities and maintain full-time graduate status.
 Graduate assistants receive a stipend as well as a tuition remission.
 Normally, graduate assistants receive an appointment for the academic year beginning with fall term.

 There are three types of graduate assistantship appointments: